openshift/installer/docs/dev/libvirt/README.md

 `/etc/libvirt/qemu.conf` and not commented out.

 #### Configure the service runner to pass `--listen` to libvirtd

+**NOTE:** if the installation of libvirt included support for socket activation via the `libvirt-tcp.socket` systemd unit, the `--listen` argument should not be added and thus this step can be skipped.

-In addition to the config, you'll have to pass an additional command-line argument to libvirtd.
-On Fedora, modify `/etc/sysconfig/libvirtd` and set:
+If socket activation is not available, you'll have to pass an additional command-line argument to libvirtd.
+On Red Hat based distros, modify `/etc/sysconfig/libvirtd` and set:

 ```
 LIBVIRTD_ARGS="--listen"